charsun0119/DATA550_Final/README.md

 - The final report can be found in 'final_report' folder generated

 ### Building the Project
-This project uses a Makefile to ensure that all analyses and outputs can be reproduced.
-To build the entire project (including tables, regression outputs, and the final report), run "make" in R terminal; to remove previously generated files, run "make clean".
+This project uses a Makefile to ensure that all analyses and outputs can be fully reproduced.
+The Makefile is structured so that it automatically restores the project environment before running any subsequent steps.
+To build the entire project (including restoring environment, tables, figures, and the final report), run "make" in local terminal; to remove previously generated files, run "make clean".

-To restore the package environment, at the root directory of the project run "make install" in R terminal, or renv::restore() in R console.
+To only restore the package environment, at the root directory of the project run "make install" in R terminal, or renv::restore() in R console.
+Always run renv::restore() or "make install" if only figures/table are needed by "make figures" or "make table".

 ### Building the Docker Image
 The entire project environment is defined in the Dockerfile.
 Building the image ensures a fully reproducible environment for the analysis.

-To build the Docker image locally, at the root directory of the project run "docker build -t data550-report" in R terminal.
+To build the Docker image locally, run "make docker-run" or "docker build -t data550-report" in R terminal.

 ### Creating the Report in Docker
 Execute the Analysis and Create the Report